A realist view on the treatment of identical particles

 For our purposes it suffices to consider the $x$-dependence only and to write Eq.~(6) in the form

 Let us try to do without the Hilbert-space labels.
 Consider first the still simpler case with no interaction and with a wave function that is a product of two functions like those of Eq.~(3)

-In contrast to the Hilbert-space labels the function parameters $m_{01},u_1$ and $m_{02},u_2$ do determine the mathematical form of the wave functions: $\psi(m_{01},u_1,x,t)$ has a different shape and a different place than $\psi(m_{02},u_2,x,t)$, independent of whether it refers to the proton or to the electron, that is, independent of whether $x=x^{(1)}$ or $x=x^{(2)}$.
+In contrast to the Hilbert-space labels the function parameters $m_{01},u_1$ and $m_{02},u_2$ do determine the mathematical form of the wave functions: $\psi(m_{01},u_1,x,t)$ has a different shape and position than $\psi(m_{02},u_2,x,t)$, independent of whether it refers to the proton or to the electron, that is, independent of whether $x=x^{(1)}$ or $x=x^{(2)}$.

 Insert function~(8) into the Schr\"odinger equation (7) without the Coulomb interaction term:

 The right-hand side can be written as

 Now compare this with the case where all Hilbert-space labels are removed and the usual rules of calculus are applied.
 The left-hand side remains the same, except that the Hilbert-space labels are missing, but the right-hand side becomes